You should know…

 I also teach..and gives talks…a lot.

 I teach other health professionals in very specific topics related to optimum human movement and rehab.
 This is one of my favourite content-based topics and you’ll see me writing about it quite a lot.
 I have also given talks on entrepreneurship, career design, leadership, business, and philosophy.
+I dabble in life coaching and business coaching, but find I don’t often have the time for those now.

 What I do for living: